-How would you like to go for a scenic drive through the desert?
-We can picture it now: prickly cacti, twisted trees, and howling coyotes flash by along the road.
+Imagine you're on a scenic drive through the desert with your family.
+Prickly cacti, twisted trees, and howling coyotes flash by along the road.
 It’s late, and you feel as if you’re falling asleep when—what’s that?
 Do you see them?
 Right there!
 A handful of floating orbs of light, far out in the desert.

 You blink a few times and rub your eyes.
 What did you just see?
 Did you fall asleep without realizing it?
 Is your imagination running away from you?
 Are you so tired that you’re seeing things?
 Not at all!
 No, you just caught a glimpse of the Marfa Lights.

 In west Texas, the small town of Marfa welcomes thousands of visitors each year.
 They come to see the unexplained phenomenon that occurs just on the edge of town.
 At night, if you stare into the desert on the east end of town, you might see balls of yellow, white, or red light appear out of nowhere.

 What are they?
 The truth is, no one really knows.
 The Marfa Lights have been a mystery for many years.
 The earliest written record of the lights appeared in 1945.
 However, they were spotted long before then.
 People have been talking about the lights at least as far back as the late-19th Century.

 Some people believe the lights are supernatural.
 There are stories of Apache Chief Alaste haunting the Chinati Mountains near Marfa, and many believe the lights are the chief’s spirit bouncing through the desert.